 The EUs Green New Deal stipulates that battery production must be sustainable and circular.
 With record-breaking EV numbers, companies in Norway are in a unique position to develop, test and scale solutions for reusing and recycling batteries.

 Spearheaded by leading industry clusters such as the Eyde Cluster, and backed by a highly developed research ecosystem, Norwegian industry is rapidly building up expertise and experience with sustainable and circular battery production.

-Recycling batteries, however, is a challenging task, and several Norwegian initiatives are spearheading work here, such as LIBRES.
-Libres is a collaboration between industry, headed by the Norwegian aluminium producer Norsk Hydro, and Norwegian and German research institutions, aimed at developing and improving solutions for battery recycling.
+Several such projects are underway; Libres, a collaboration between Norwegian industry leaders and Norwegian and German research institutions,is developing and improving solutions for battery recycling.
 There’s also the BATMAN project, which looks closely at the material usage and lifetime and Norwegian opportunities that arise as the battery recycling value chain matures.

 A circular battery value chain